DawnguardXI/DawnguardXI/README.md

 ## 🚀 About Me

-I am a Backend Developer with over two years of experience in designing, building, and optimizing scalable web applications.
+I am a Backend Developer with over two years of experience designing, building, and optimizing scalable web applications.
 Passionate about delivering clean, maintainable, and efficient solutions, I thrive in dynamic environments and excel at tackling complex technical challenges.

 - **Expertise**: Building robust APIs and microservices with **NestJS**, **Express**, **Node.js**, and **TypeScript**.
 - **Databases**: Proficient in **PostgreSQL**, **MongoDB**, **Redis**, and ORM tools like **Prisma**.